matthewflyyy/BuzzsRecipes/README.md

 - Database Data: Stores all the recipes put into the website as well as the recipes that a specific user saves to their account.
 - WebSocket Data: Recipes are added to the website's "Browse" section as they are added by users and a user can be sent a recipe by a friend.

+#HTML deliverable

+For this deliverable, I created the outline of my website using HTML.

+- **HTML pages** - 9 HTML pages that represent the home, login, create account, about, and myaccount pages as well as the pages containing all recipes, breakfast recipes, lunch recipes, and dinner recipes.
+- **Links** - Each page has a menu in the header that contains links to the other pages.
+The log in button takes you to the myaccount page and the create account button takes you to the create account page.
+- **Text** - There is text on the home page as well as on the about page.
+- **Images** - There is an image with lots of food on the home page, and an image with each recipe corresponding to its resulting food.
+- **Login** - Input boxes for username and password with a submit button as well as a button to create a new account.
+- **Database** - The recipes on the site (including the saved recipes on the myaccount page) represent data pulled from the database.
+- **WebSocket** - The message "*Brooklynn just sent you a recipe*" on the myaccount page represents a realtime message of a recipe sent to you from another user.